FredKSchott/snowpack/docs/guides/react-global-imports.md

 _Based on [app-template-react][app-template-react]_

-Example of using Snowpack in conjuction with [babel-plugin-import-global][babel-plugin-import-global].
+Example of using Snowpack in conjunction with [babel-plugin-import-global][babel-plugin-import-global].
 This is useful when you need to need to inject an import statement at the top of every file, such as React:

 ```jsx
 // "import React from 'react'" no longer needed!